valsson-group/supercell-constructor/README.md

 ### If the molecule is not selected as the template file, before proceeding to the step3

-- First, reorder the PDB file to match the atom sequence with the template PDB file using `reorder-atoms.py`. (use `split_files.py` and `merged_reorder_pdbs.py` for unit cell having more that one molecule)
+- First, reorder the PDB file to match the atom sequence with the template PDB file using `reorder-atoms.py`.
+(Follow step 4,5 and 6 for unit cell having more than one molecule to split and reorder.)
 - It should pass the validation ( might visualize to ensure that the connectivity is similar to the template).
 - Return to the step3.